 Conduct a thorough investigation

-Once the nonprofit organization has clear evidence that the suspect is responsible for the loss and that it was in fact theft, terminate the relationship with the individual.
+Once the nonprofit organization has clear evidence that the suspect is responsible for the loss and that it was in fact nonprofit embezzlement, terminate the relationship with the individual.
 If the individual was an employee or a vendor with a contract, it is a good idea to consult with legal counsel.

 File a police report